 There are lots of vegetarian and even vegan options for rice bowls and takeout sandwiches at this casual Vietnamese spot.
 We’re partial to the smoky eggplant and crispy catfish sandwiches, or the hawker bowl if we feel like keeping our hands relatively clean.

-Now this is a cocktail bar we can get behind.
+This is a cocktail bar we can get behind.
 It’s relaxing, with a vaulted space reminiscent of the Art Deco era’s greatest achievements.
 Order a beverage (or three), especially anything with calvados, cognac, or armagnac, and don’t skip the outstanding charcuterie.